api3dao/services/templates/javascript-ethers/README.md

 > A starter project for reading beacon values from a smart contract

+This project was created by the `create-beacon-reader-app` CLI from the [services repo](https://github.com/api3dao/services).
 This project is composed of the following:

 1. A test that uses a mocked `RrpBeaconServer` contract to simulate reading a beacon value from a smart contract.